pajlads/DinkPlugin/README.md

 ### Kill Count:

-`%BOSS%` will be replaced with the boss name (be it the NPC, raid, etc.)
+`%BOSS%` will be replaced with the boss name (be it the NPC, raid, agility course, etc.)

-`%COUNT%` will be replaced with the kill count (or, generically: completion count)
+`%COUNT%` will be replaced with the kill count (or, generically: completion count / lap count)

 ### Combat Achievements: